TCI Global Toolkit: Service DeliveryContraceptive Commodity Security

 Monitor and evaluate your supply chain

 Redistribute commodities based on your collected data.
 Redistribution is the moving of commodities from one place to another to minimize stockouts or excess stocks.
 The individual in charge of redistribution depends on the model and the context.
-In Kenya, this was done between facilities based on real-time data from the Tupange SMS commodity tracking system.
-Commodities data were obtained from the facilities’ monthly contraceptive data requesting and reporting data tool as reported by the facility in charge.
-Commodity security personnel or persons who monitored SMS reporting coordinated the redistribution.
-At the county level, this responsibility was taken up by the county pharmacist.
+At the county level in Kenya, this responsibility is taken up by the county pharmacist.

 To measure the success of your contraceptive commodity security program, monitor and evaluate to ensure reduced stockouts, improved reporting rates, and timely and correct reporting forms.